Convex-Dev/design/docs/tutorial/convex-lisp/lisp-guide-advanced.md

 ## Compiler Phases

 How does 'Code as Data' actually work?
-The secret is in understanding the phases of the Convex Lisp compiler
+The secret is in understanding the phases of the Convex Lisp compiler.

 ### 1. Reading